In this exercise we’re going to compute an approximation to the value

 library’s pseudo-random number generator.
 The initial state is

-seeded in calculate_pi
+seeded in calculate_pi.

 Exercise

-Modify the code so that the seed depends on which process is generating the random numbers.
+Modify the code so that the seed depends on which process is

 Hint

-of a process is a unique identifier.Run again on two processes, do you now see that the results are different depending on the process?
+Run again on two processes, do you now see that the results are

 Solution

-If you change the callsrand(42)
+If you change the call srand(42) to srand(rank) then different

-then different process will produce different random numbers.
-Now when running in parallel you should see (slightly) different results on the different processes.
+process will produce different random numbers.
+Now when running in

 Note: parallel random numbers

-If you need truly independent random number streams, then the different approaches described here give more information on how to achieve it.
+If you need truly independent random number streams, then the

 Now we have different processes using differents seeds we need to

-divide up the work such that we take N
+divide up the work such that we take N samples in total (rather than

-samples on each process).
+N samples on each process).

-function such that the samples are
+Modify the calculate_pi function such that the samples are

 (reasonably) evenly divided between all the processes.
 After this